-Learning to accept the full range of emotion is essential to our mental and physical health.
-Learning to balance all our emotions is the key to our health and wellbeing.
+Experiencing the full range of emotions is essential to our mental and physical health.
+Learning to balance all our feelings is the key to our health and wellbeing.
 Why is this so difficult?

 The Key to Wholeness

 Everyone wants to live a life filled with happiness.
 It’s a concept you find at the center of many ancient traditions.
-To be happy, we must be whole.
-It seems simple, but this can be difficult.
-We learn to link happiness with situations instead of living a state where happiness underlies everything.
+To be happy, we must be whole; wholeness includes the full range of emotion and feeling.
+It seems simple, but this is not easy.
+We learn to link happiness with situations instead of living in a state where happiness underlies everything.

 The key to living in a state of happiness is accepting who we are.
-Our happiness doesn’t depend on the situation but our state of mind.
-The key is learning to accept all aspects of life, all aspects of ourselves.
+Our joy doesn’t depend on the situation but our state of mind.
+The key is learning to accept all aspects of life and ourselves.
 The key to wholeness starts with the perspective of a realist.
-We learn to adjust our direction based on the situations, but remain grounded while we are doing it.
+We must adjust our direction based on the situations but remain grounded while we are doing it.

 Life has its trials, and if we deny negative emotions from these tests, we do not address what is causing the emotion.
-Denial is an ineffective coping mechanism because it keeps us from dealing with the cause of our emotions.
-This creates stress, which is harmful to our mental and physical health.
+Denial is an ineffective coping mechanism because it keeps us from dealing with the cause of our feelings.
+It creates stress, which is harmful to our mental and physical health.

 It does not mean we should be happy when bad things happen.
 It means we learn to control our response to the negative.
-We can still be hurt, frustrated or angry, but we learn to not to dwell or become fixated by these negative emotions.
-We learn not to deny them, but to let them pass.
+We can still be hurt, frustrated, or angry, but we must learn not to dwell or become fixated by these negative emotions.

 Accepting The Full Range of Emotion

-Emotions are a part of the human condition, we a vast range of emotions available from very positive to extremely negative.
+There are a vast number of possibilities with the human condition.
 Some people have more than their share of negative experiences.
-This isn’t fair, but it happens.
+Although this doesn’t seem fair, it happens.

 In the past, people learned to cope with their emotions by mirroring their family and friends.
 You typically worked with your family.
-So, sharing your emotions with them was a part of life.
+So, sharing your feelings with them was a part of life.

 Your family and friends helped you adjust to and through various stages of growth and the hardships of life.
-As we entered the early modern age (1), this became more and more difficult.
-By the end of the industrial revolution (2), the support the structure of the family was nearly erased.
-In the contemporary period (3), the corporate culture has eliminated this traditional support system altogether.
+As we entered the early modern age (1), these systems were systematically eroded or removed.
+By the end of the industrial revolution (2), the family structure was nearly gone.
+In the contemporary period (3), corporate culture has eliminated almost all traditional support systems.

-You must find other strategies to cope with hardships.
-This is why groups are formed around specific conditions.
+It’s essential to find other strategies to cope with hardships.
+It’s the reason people create support groups to help cope with specific conditions.
 There are groups for people dealing with cancer, sexual abuse, and all types of addictions.
-Self-care becomes even more important when you do not have a good support system.
+Self-care becomes even more critical when you do not have a sound support system.

-Accepting the full range of emotion gives us perspective.
+To deny the full range of emotion, we negate the opportunity to live life to its fullest.
+Accepting the full range of what life offers is the only path that provides this entire experience.
 It helps us identify the things we want or need to change.
 It helps us to become more aware of both the good the negative.

 There are lessons in both positive and negative situations.
-Learn to focus on finding the lesson to take advantage of the opportunities and emotions of life.
-Learn to stop and think before acting or giving into negative self-talk.
+Learn to focus on finding the lesson to take advantage of life’s opportunities and emotions.
+Learn to stop and think before acting or giving in to negative self-talk.

 The Mind is Always Engaged

-It’s far too easy in our modern culture to occupy our mind every waking moment.
+It’s far too easy to occupy our minds every waking moment in our modern culture.
 Our culture trains us to be busy.
 Day-to-day tasks, worries, and social pressures can be overwhelming.
 However, showing any negative emotions in the corporate environment is anathema.
-You must project a positive outlook at all times.
-The long-term effects of suppressing all of your emotions is destructive.
+We must project a positive outlook at all times.
+But, the long-term effects of suppressing negative feelings and opinions are destructive.
 It’s the root of depression.

-Many people learn to “fake” positive emotions because it is an expectation of the culture.
-Accepting the full range of emotion makes us feel vulnerable.
+Many people learn to “fake” positive emotions because they teach us we cannot express negative feelings.
+Accepting the full range of our feelings can be scary.
+It makes us feel vulnerable.
 So, if the mind is engaged, it keeps us from feeling what’s going on.
 It’s a way of dampening our emotions.
 It’s a strategy that helps us fit in.
 But at what cost?
 We lose the key to wholeness.
 We learn to segregate feelings.

 The modern society that was supposed to afford us more free time is just the opposite.
 Our minds are engaged nonstop.
 The handheld device becomes a new obsession instead of a tool.
 We forget how important for us to daydream, contemplate, and get in touch with what is going on inside.
 Our mind needs time to reset.
 We need to meditate.
 For that reason, we need to do this daily to maintain our health.